There are TONS of amazing ways to translate in person activities and events into a virtual experience.

 This might sound like a challenge, and it is – but it’s possible to continue to provide your programming and offerings while limiting in person contact.

 Zoom and other online conference and webinar programs are a great resource to use in these situations.
 Set up a zoom conference easily, and email the link out to your participants.
+Use your registration software to easily filter and identify the right participants to communicate Zoom information to.

 Many schools are using the same tools to continue to teach classes online, including: